mcjazzyfunky/js-surface/README.md

 mount(Demo(), 'main-content');
 ```

-The main issues with React's API are:
+Now to the questions why React's API seems a bit suboptimal:

 * React's API is quite "optimized" for the use of JSX: